The Fluffy Jackets story & FAQ

 (source: www.liamcreedon.co.uk )

-When was The Fluffy Jackets formed, and who were the original members?
+Where was The Fluffy Jackets formed, and who were the original members?

 The band was formed in 2006 in Hanwell / Ealing in west London UK.
-The original core line-up was Helge Rognstad (guitar, vocals) and Ian Robinson (drums).
+The original line-up was Helge Rognstad (guitar, vocals) and Ian Robinson (drums).

 What is the very first recording by The Fluffy Jackets, and who performed on it?

-Their sound is a blend of blues-rock, classic rock, and Americana.
+The Fluffy Jackets play blues-rock with influences from classic rock, roots rock and singer-songwriter traditions.
+Their recordings feature electric guitar, slide guitar, melodic bass, organic drums and songwriting influenced by artists from the blues and rock traditions.
 Helge’s influences include early ’70s rock (Free, Nazareth, Whitesnake), slide-guitar legends (Ry Cooder, Lowell George), and foundational blues artists such as John Lee Hooker, Muddy Waters, and Lead Belly.

 The Fluffy Jackets have recorded with some of their childhood heroes, including guitarist and producer Manny Charlton (Nazareth) and bassist Neil Murray (Whitesnake, Black Sabbath, Gary Moore).
 Guitarist Ronni Le Tekrø (TNT) also appeared with The Fluffy Jackets on the 2021 single “Telegram”, which was recorded as a 80th birthday tribute to their producer Manny Charlton along with Norwegian rockers The Halloween Project.
 The LA-based slide guitar player Matt Bradford (notable for performing with Tool) has also appeared with the band on several songs.